 Reviews and appeals for indirect taxes: Appealing against a decision or assessment: Customer asks for extension of review acceptance or appeal period

 Decision makers must offer customers a review within the decision letter.
 The customer may accept the review offer or appeal to the tribunal within 30 days of the date of the letter.
+Decisions falling under s14 Finance Act 1994 allow a person 45 days to send a notice requiring a review to the Commissioners.
+This includes certain Customs Duties, Agricultural Levy and Excise Duty decisions.
 Alternatively the customer may ask for an extension to the period for accepting the offer of a review or making an appeal, for example if they have further information or arguments to put to the decision maker.

 If the customer asks for an extension, the decision maker may grant it.
 But the customer must ask for an extension of time before the end of the 30 day acceptance period in order that we can action the request in time, as we must write to the customer granting an extension within 30 days of the date of the decision letter.